 Mental Health Services later in this section.

 Illness or Injury Services Covered:

-- Services or supplies used to treat any bodily disorder, bodily injury, disease, or mental health condition unless specifically addressed elsewhere in this section.
-This includes pregnancy and complications of pregnancy. - Routine foot care related to the treatment of a metabolic, neurological, or peripheral vascular disease.
+Services or supplies used to treat any bodily disorder, bodily injury, disease, or mental health condition unless specifically addressed elsewhere in this section.
+This includes pregnancy and complications of pregnancy.